Theodor von Wundt

 served as Württemberg's Minister of War during the inter-War years.
 Wundt entered military service in 1840 and saw action during the Austro-Prussian War of 1866, serving on the general staff of Württemberg's Field Division headquarters.
 Following the war, Wundt was transferred to Württemberg's War Ministry in Stuttgart and was granted German nobility status in 1868 when awarded the Knight's Cross of Württemberg's Order of the Crown.

 He suffered severe stomach ailments, however, and passed away during a convalescent stay in Switzerland in 1883.
-Generalleutnant von Wundt was replaced at the War Ministry aby Gustav von Steinheil.
-War Minister von Wundt's father was also named Theodor Wundt and served in the Württemberg military forces as a Generalmajor.
-His son likewise was named Theodor Wundt, and he served during the Great War as a reserve division commmander.
+General-Lieutenant von Wundt was replaced at the War Ministry by Gustav von Steinheil.
+War Minister von Wundt's father was also named Theodor Wundt and served in the Württemberg military forces at the rank of Generalmajor.
+General-Lieutenant von Wundt son, also named Theodor, he served during the Great War as a commander of a reserve infantry division.

 Kriegsminister 13.09.1874 - 22.07.1883